-- Change its View by a state to Large icon and go to Internet Options.
+- Change its View by a state to a Large icon and go to Internet Options.

-- Switch to the Security tab, select Restricted Sites and click on the
+- Switch to the Security tab, select Restricted Sites tab, and click the

 - Select the site, and hit the

-- Once done, restart Chrome and check if that site stands unblocked or not.
+- Once done, restart Chrome and check whether that site stands unblocked.

 Make Changes to the Host File

-In some instances, the network administrator could modify the host file and block the sites that don’t fall under their approved domains.
-They do so by adding the IPv4 loopback traffic (127.0.0.1) to the host file followed by the desired URL.
-While this may sound a little bit technical, however bypassing this is quite an easy task, granted you have the administrative rights.
+Sometimes, the network administrator could modify the host file and block the sites that don’t fall under their approved domains.
+They add the IPv4 loopback traffic (127.0.0.1) to the host file, followed by the desired URL.
+While this may sound a bit technical, bypassing this is quite an easy task, granted you have administrative rights.

-- If you have the required permission, then launch the File Explorer on your PC.
+- If you have the required permission, then launch File Explorer on your PC.

-- Now copy-paste the below location in its address bar and hit
+- Copy-paste the below location into its address bar and hit the

-- Here you should see the Hosts file, right-click and select Open With > Notepad.
+- You should see the Hosts file, right-click and select Open With > Notepad.

-- Now scroll to the end of the page, and if you find something along the lines of 127.0.0.1 www.example.com.
+- Now scroll to the end of the page if you find something like 127.0.0.1 www.example.com.

 - Remove that entire line with the website URL.

-As an example, the below host file is blocking Facebook, to unblock it, we have just had to delete the highlighted lines.
+For example, the below host file is blocking Facebook; to unblock it, we just had to delete the highlighted lines.